- eframpton at bournemouth dot ac dot uk

 Use a QR Code reader on a mobile device to add this person as a contact:Close

-Whilst completing my undergraduate degree of Biological Sciences at the University of East Anglia I took great interest in the biomedical aspects and its clinical applications, this led me to to pursue a career in post-graduate research within a hospital environment.
-Upon graduating I was fortunate enough to gain myself a place here at Bournemouth University, match funded by the NHS, to complete my PhD.
-This has allowed me to work closely with clinicians within the Medical Physics and related departments at Poole and Bournemouth Hospital.
+I have always wished for my research to directly make an impact on the lives of patients and improve quality of life.
+This led me to take great interest in the biomedical aspects of my Biological Sciences degree and its clinical applications at the University of East Anglia.
+Upon graduating I was fortunate enough to gain myself a place at Bournemouth University, match funded by the NHS, to complete my PhD.
+This has allowed me to work closely with clinicians within the Medical Physics and neighbouring departments at Poole Hospital.

 My PhD research focuses on tracking the natural history of Autonomic Dysfunction (AD) in colorectal cancer patients as they progress through their treatment pathway, as well as investigating a potential for recovery of autonomic tone following successful completion of treatment.
 It is hoped, should my findings prove to be significant, that this will allow the symptoms of AD to be treated and thus improve quality of life and perhaps tolerance to chemotherapy.